 The UK and Ireland

-– The Enchanted Forest (throughout October) turns part of a forest near Pitlochry in Perthshire into a magical light and sound experience, complete with storytelling for kids and a glass or two of mulled wine for grown-ups!
+– The Enchanted Forest (throughout October until Early November) turns part of a forest near Pitlochry in Perthshire into a magical light and sound experience, complete with storytelling for kids and a glass or two of mulled wine for grown-ups!
 A truly unforgettable evening that’s well worth the trip.

 – The Autumn Grain Festival (Date TBA) might sound like a foodie event, but while there’s bound to be some tasty treats on offer it’s actually a cultural shindig with loads of music to enjoy.

-– The Festival of Mediterranean Cinema (Friday 19th – Saturday 27th) in Montpellier takes a look – rather unsurprisingly – at the latest offerings of Mediterranean cinema from all stripes, as well as appearances by, and celebrations of, the stars of the films, and classes to help you create your own masterpiece.
+– The Festival of Mediterranean Cinema (Date TBA) in Montpellier takes a look – rather unsurprisingly – at the latest offerings of Mediterranean cinema from all stripes, as well as appearances by, and celebrations of, the stars of the films, and classes to help you create your own masterpiece.

 – The First Wines of the Year are released in Beziers during the third week of October (on Thursday) amid much fanfare and celebration.

-– European Film Festival (Date TBA) holds adventures in celluloid for film fans in Houlgate.
+– European Film Festival (Thursday 17th – Thursday 23rd) holds adventures in celluloid for film fans in Houlgate.

 – La Féte du Ventre (Date TBA) in Rouen celebrates all the wonderful food in Normandy but also showcases farming, tourism and cooking in the region.
 With face painting and live music, it makes for a great family day out!

-– Magic of Orchids Festival (November 1st – November 4th) in Vascoeuil gives one of the world’s most prized ornamental flowers, orchids, a festival of their own.
+– Magic of Orchids Festival (Date TBA) in Vascoeuil gives one of the world’s most prized ornamental flowers, orchids, a festival of their own.
 Pick up some care tips or just revel at their beauty.

-– Provence’s Soup Festival (throughout October and November) is a rather unusual one.
+– Provence’s Soup Festival (Date TBA) is a rather unusual one.
 Running in various Provence villages, with each competing to make the most delicious potage, it’s definitely a fun one to keep you warm from the Autumn chill.

 – Avignon Blues Festival (Date TBA) celebrates for three days with some of the world’s most famous jazz musicians congregating in and around Avignon doing their funky thing.